heca-project/heca/README.md

 1. `--no-sort`: Doesn't sort output.
 This is useful if you're just looking for a certain date.
 2. `--years <AmountYears>`: Generate events for n years.
 Defaults to 1.
 3. `--show <Events>`: What events to list.
-Possible values are "yom-tov", "shabbos" (lists the Weekly parshas), "special-parshas" (lists the four special Parshas read in the winter), "chol" (Shows weekdays which have Torah readings, including Shushan Purim), "minor-holidays" (Lag BaOmer, Pesach Sheni, and Erev Yom Tov), "omer", "custom-holidays" (Days listed in the config file).
-Defaults to yom-tov.
+Possible values are:
+     1. `yom-tov` - lists the main Yom Tovs - Rosh Hashana, Yom Kippur, Pesach, Shavuos and Sukkos.
+     2. `shabbos` - lists the weekly Torah portion.
+     3. `special-parshas` - lists the four special Torah portions read in the winter.
+     4. `chol` - Shows weekdays that have special Torah readings - includes Shushan Purim.
+     5. `minor-holidays` - Lag BaOmer, Pesach Sheni, and Erev Yom Tov.
+     6. `omer` - Lists the Omer.
+     7. `custom-holidays` - lists days in the config file.
+     8. `daf-yomi` - lists the daily Daf Yomi.
+     9. `yerushalmi-yomi` - lists the daily Yerushalmi Yomi.
+     10. `rambam-3-chapters` - lists the daily Rambam (3 chapters a day).
+     11. `rambam-1-chapter` - list the daily Rambam (1 chapter a day).

+     The default is `yom-tov`.
 4. `--location`: Selects if you're looking for an Israeli calendar or Chu"l calendar.
 Options are "Chul" or "Israel".
 It defaults to Chul unless the language is Hebrew, in which case it defaults to Israel.
 5. `--type`: Force conversion from type T, where T is either "hebrew" (then date must be written as '5/אדרא/5779'), "gregorian" (where the date must be written as '1996/12/19'), or fuzzy (assumes Hebrew if `year` is above 4000, Gregorian otherwise.
 It also tries to be fuzzy in Hebrew month spelling and order).
 Defaults to `fuzzy`.